tardate/LittleModelArt/notebook/retailers/tokyo/README.md

 Finally a walk back via [Leonardo レオナルド ET](https://maps.app.goo.gl/zno9LJZfB6srvGj2A) (I think actually not related any longer, was a split some time back iirc)

 This one specializes more in the higher end rare items, e.g.old ship kits with the detail options.
 Will be a bit more pricey.
-Didn't buy anything here this time (but did get stuck in one of the aisles)
+Didn't buy anything here this time (but did get stuck in one of the aisles).

 ![front_20241214_154724](./assets/leonardo_et/front_20241214_154724.jpg)